ihyoudou/jumpcutter-gui/README.md

 pip install -r requirements.txt python jumpcutter-gui.py
 ```
-You also need to have ffmpeg installed!
+You also need to have ffmpeg and youtube-dl installed.

 Tested on Windows 8.1 (amd64, Python 3.7.3), Windows 10 (amd64, Python 3.6.7)